lucymonie/notes-learning/03-june-2017/you-dont-know-js/02-scope-closures/04-hoisting.md

 	console.log( 2 );
 };
 ```
-So the variable 'foo' was ignored by the engine at runtime, and the call to foo was treated as a RHS reference to the function declaration of that name.
+The variable 'foo' was ignored by the engine at runtime, and the call to foo was treated as a RHS reference to the function declaration of that name.

-Ad duplicate function declaration will override a previous function declaration, so it's best to be careful about duplicate declarations in the same scope.
+A duplicate function declaration will override a previous function declaration, so it's best to be careful about duplicate declarations in the same scope.